Sophivorus/EasyWiki/README.md

 $wiki = new EasyWiki( 'https://www.yourwiki.org/w/api.php' );
 ```

-However, if your code runs intensively, you may want a direct connection instead.
+However, if your code runs intensively, you may need a direct connection.
 If your code is run from the browser, you can do:

 ```php
 // Initialize MediaWiki